 E-waste, also known as electronic waste is one of the fastest growing types of waste in the country.
 E-waste can consist of a variety of different materials and includes all of the old electronics that are no longer used.
-These old electronics are thrown away when there is no longer any use for them and they end up in landfills.
+These old electronics are thrown away when there is no longer any use for them, and they end up in landfills.
 This can be dangerous because hazardous materials that are in electronics can seep out and enter into the soil.
-Eventually, these hazardous materials can even enter into water sources where they can negatively impact humans which is why it’s important to know how to recycle e-waste.
+Eventually, these hazardous materials can even enter into water sources where they can negatively impact humans which is why it’s essential to know how to recycle e-waste.

-E-waste essentially consists of any old piece of electronic equipment that is no longer used.
+E-waste primarily consists of any old piece of electronic equipment that is no longer used.
 It spans from electronic equipment such as computer monitors, computer chips, computer keyboards, wires, and video cameras to household items such as old vacuums, irons, telephones, electric shavers, electric radiators, and electric fans.
 Other types of e-waste include televisions, cell phones, cell phone chargers, speakers, and CD/DVD players.
 When all of these products add up, the amount of e-waste that is collected in landfills nationwide is staggering.
-Many times there is no longer any room to put the e-waste in landfills and so the e-waste is shipped to other countries.
+Many times there is no longer any room to put the e-waste in landfills, and so the e-waste is shipped to other countries.
 One way that we can reduce the amount of e-waste in landfills is by recycling.